Back to Vocabulary

 Area: Design, planning and building

 The term "framework" is frequently used in academic and practical contexts.
-Despite its widespread use, the framework concept remains highly contextualised and closely tied to specific domains and narratives (Partelow, 2023).
-This overview, therefore, attempts to provide a definition of the term framework.
-Rather than focusing on typologies such as theoretical, conceptual or practical frameworks, this review examines the understanding of the term itself.
-The discussion begins with a broad overview, followed by a focused review of various fields, including policy, ecology, social studies, and architecture.
-Followed by reviewing its challenges and concludes with a proposed definition of what constitutes a framework.
+Despite its widespread use, the concept of framework remains highly contextualised and closely tied to specific domains and narratives (Partelow, 2023).
+This overview, therefore, attempts to provide a definition of the term and rather than focusing on typologies such as theoretical, conceptual or practical frameworks, this review examines the understanding of the term itself.
+The discussion begins with a broad overview, followed by a focused summary of various fields, including policy, ecology, social studies, and architecture.
+A review of current challenges follows, and we conclude with a proposed definition of what constitutes a framework.

 Broad Narratives